barsoom/prettier-config/README.md

     npm install --save-dev @barsoom/prettier-config

-Then put this in .prettierrc:
+Then put this in package.json:

-    "@barsoom/prettier-config"
+    "prettier": "@barsoom/prettier-config"